Navigating the Path to Financial Success: Expert Strategies for Revenue Cycle Optimization in 2025

 • Regular Data Audits: Conduct routine audits of patient data, billing records, and claims to identify discrepancies and errors that need immediate correction.

-• Data Integration: Ensure seamless integration of EHR, RCM, and other systems to minimize manual data transfers and minimize data entry errors.
+• Data Integration: Ensure seamless integration of EHR, RCM, and other systems to minimize manual data transfers and data entry errors.

 According to a report from Zipdo, the average denial rate across hospitals in the United States is 8.2%.